leandroroser/dbR6/README.md

 data_on_disk
 ```

-### Objects in-memory and reconnections to existing objects
+### Objects in-memory and reconnections to existing databases

 ```diff